 The USM Foundation celebrated our 40th year in 2019.
 Our first gift in 1979 was a donation of 400 Black Angus cattle from Arthur A. Houghton, Jr., and we still own the herd today.
-From this modest start, the Foundation now manages more than $1.6 billion (as of 12/31/19), partners with all USM institutions and six community colleges, and plays an essential role in building a culture of philanthropy across the USM.
+From this modest start, the Foundation now manages $2.2 billion (as of 3/31/22) made up of Endowment $2B and Operating $188M, partners with all USM institutions and six community colleges, and plays an essential role in building a culture of philanthropy across the USM.

 The USM Foundation unveiled its new strategic plan in 2019.
 Pioneers and Optimists: Strategic Plan 2024 outlines the USM Foundation’s plans to strengthen partnerships to advance higher education in Maryland.
 The plan focuses on five main themes: Asset Management, Innovation and Entrepreneurship, Culture of Philanthropy, Sustaining a Great Foundation, and Communication and Advocacy.
 The plan emerged from a collaborative process that embraced input from our USM stakeholders, the Board, and senior staff.